mabrobotics/candle/README.md

 # Example 3
 This is a demonstration how to properly configure a single md80.
 It will ping the drives and set new current limit to the first drive found.
-It will also change the FDCAN Id of this drive to ```newFDCanId```.
+It will also change the FDCAN Id of this drive to ```newFDCanId```, which is randomly generated.
 There is also a commented you saving method.
-If the ```configMd80Save``` stays commented out, the current and FDCAN parameters will be volatile, meaning they will be there untile the drives is powered down.
-Usaing ```configMd80Save``` will make the change pernament (or until you change it next time).
+If the ```configMd80Save``` stays commented out, the current and FDCAN parameters will be volatile, meaning they will be there until the drives is powered down.
+Using ```configMd80Save``` will make the change pernament (or until you change it next time).

 # Example 4